96boards-hikey/tools-images-hikey960/build-from-source/README-ATF-UEFI-build-from-source.md

        Find L" initrd=0x%x,0x%x" in AbootimgInstallFdt ().
        Replace it by L" initrd=0x%x,0x%x earlycon=pl011,0xfdf05000,115200 console=ttyAMA5" for hikey960 v1.
        Replace it by L" initrd=0x%x,0x%x earlycon=pl011,0xfff32000,115200 console=ttyAMA6" for hikey960 v2.

+   * The feature of autoboot to fastboot protocol by jumper or switch setting isn't supported yet.